Funkmaster-Rick/Shadowrun-5e/README.md

 Spells section will work very similar to the Weapons section.
 See that head for general guidelines.

 * **Drain** input will be added to the Force of a spell and the roll template will calculate the drain you need to resist.
 Currently it does not ensure a minimum of 2, sorry.
-* **Spell Category** select when set to Combat will toggle on an additional select & input to track Combat Type and Combat Damage type for these spells.
+* **Spell Category** when set to Combat it will toggle on an additional select & input to track Combat Type and Combat Damage type for these spells.

 #### Preparations